-Gae Aulenti (1927 – 2012) graduated from Milan Polytechnic in 1953 and started working in Milan designing architecture, interiors, industrial design, and theatrical design.
-In the early 1980s, she was the artistic director at FontanaArte, creating timeless lamps and furnishing elements for the company that are still in production today – notably, the Giova lamp (1964), Tavolo con ruote table (1980), and Tour table (1993).
+Gae Aulenti (1927 – 2012) was born in Palazzolo dello Stella, Italy.
+She graduated from the Milan Polytechnic in 1953 and started working in Milan designing architecture, interiors, industrial design, and theatrical design.
+In the early 1980s, she was the artistic director at FontanaArte, creating timeless lamps and furnishing elements for the company that are still in production today – notably, the Giova lamp (1964), Tavolo con Ruote coffee table (1980), and Tour table (1993).
 In addition to FontanaArte, Aulenti has created award-winning designs for Artemide, Exteta, Knoll, Martinelli Luce, and Zanotta.
 Her architectural projects are numerous and notably include the Musée d‘Orsay (1980 – 86) and the Musée National d’Art Moderne at the Centre Pompidou (1982 – 85); the new Asian Art Museum in San Francisco (1996 – 2003); and the Catalan Museum of Art in Barcelona (1985 – 2004).
 Aulenti has been the recipient of numerous industry awards and her work is included in the permanent collections of several museums worldwide.